dlt-science/science-notes/blogs/ssi.md

 While centralised identities and federated identities offer convenience, control remains with the identity provider {cite}`laurent2015digital`.
 User-centric identities such as OpenID {cite}`recordon2006openid` and OAuth {cite}`fett2016comprehensive` improve portability but do not give complete control to the users.
 SSI is designed to give users full control over their digital identities, and involves guiding principles around security, controllability, and portability.
 In addition to providing total control, Bernabe et al. {cite}`bernabe2019privacy` presented a classification of techniques for maintaining privacy in SSI, which included Secure Multiparty Computation and Zero-Knowledge Proofs, among others.

 The three main parties involved in SSI systems are the issuer, holder and verifier, as shown in [{numref}`ssi-fig`].
 The issuer issues a cryptographically signed credential to the holder, and the verifier is the entity that confirms the credential's authenticity using a decentralised data registry such as a Blockchain.
 Holders store their credentials in secure digital wallets and can share them with other parties as needed.
-The holder can also create a presentation request and share it with the verifier. <-- #TODO: I guess the presentation request should come from a verifier? -->
+The holder can also create a presentation and share it with the verifier on request.

 `````{margin} **SSI**
   Self-Sovereign Identity (SSI) is a decentralised digital identity management system which leverages blockchain technology as a data registry, allowing individuals to create, control, and share their identities securely.